Real-time solutions with management tools

 Any changes to the assembly line will take time to implement.
 In addition, time documenting and training assembly line staff could also lead to unexpected delays.

-Handling new and non-standard parts can impact the manufacturing process.
-This is because manufacturing needs additional time to organize, stock, and prepare the parts for assembly.
-If the parts are not available on time, then the assembly line will have to stop and wait until they’re ready.
+Handling new and non-standard can impact the manufacturing process.
+This is because manufacturing needs additional time to organize, stock, and prepare the for assembly.
+If the are not available on time, then the assembly line will have to stop and wait until they’re ready.

 BOM management tools offer real-time solutions